20kdc/OC-KittenOS/README.md

 And finally, just because a system can multitask somewhat on 192K doesn't mean it can do the impossible regarding memory usage.
 Lesson learned: Cleaner design -> Higher memory usage.
 So anyone who wants the design to be made even cleaner should probably reread this paragraph.
 (In R0, editing the kernel causes 192K systems to fail to open filedialogs.
-I've fixed this in R1.)
+I've fixed this in R1.
+ I don't know if I've screwed this up in R2, because all this focus on usability improvements has probably gone back a step regarding memory use.)

 ## Description